HijelHub/Stationeers_Data_Logger/README.md

 As stated before, there are many ways to do this besides using the provided "Process Housing-DataLogger Housing" example.

-If you want to come up with your own system and scripts, you will need to follow these guidlines in order for the App to recognize a Housing as a DataLogger Housing.
+If you want to come up with your own system and scripts, you will need to follow these guidlines in order for the App to recognize a Housing as a DataLogger Housing, and to ensure you Data Packets are correctly formatted.

 A DataLogger Housing **MUST** have: